TomSpencerLondon/coder-craftsman/src/pages/2020-05-10-post-thirty-three/index.md

 9  8  7  6  5  4  3  2  1
 9 9  8 8  7 7  6 6  5 5  4 4  3 3  2 2  1 1
 ```
-Polymorphic Iterators rely on Factory Methods to instantiate the appropriate Iterator subclass.
+So there we have it, a method to access different items without revealing their underlying structure.
+If you decide to use polymorphic Iterators, you will need the Factory Method to instantiate the appropriate Iterator subclass.
 Memento is often used in conjunction with Iterator.
 An Iterator can use a Memento to capture the state of an iteration.
 The Iterator stores the Memento internally.

+This is the final blog on a series exploring Design Patters, you can see the full series and the eight patterns covered in the first blog post.